86challenge/rules/rules.typ

 #boxed[
   === Free Modifications
   - Any spherical bushings, including strut top mounts
-  - Any alignment bolt/kit, bump steer kit, tie rod end, roll center adjuster
+  - Any alignment bolt/kit
+  - #highlight[Any altered suspension mounting points and suspension lengths]
   - Any bolt-on chassis bracing
   - Any sway bars
   - OEM-style, non-adjustable dampers with fixed spring perches and unaltered valving